-This research project was financially supported under code PR-UOZ1403-5 by the Deputy of Research and Technology at Zabol University.
+This research project was financially supported under code PR-UOZ1403-5 by the Deputy of Research and Technology at University of Zabol.
 The authors extend their sincere appreciation to the Deputy for both financial assistance and moral support.

 Authors' contributions